capellagonzalezdiego/MachineLearningProjects/README.md

                       to then create a Pipeline that uses a SimpleImputer ('mean' strategy for numerical, 'most_frequent' for categorical missing values) and OneHotEncoding with categorical features.
 Once preprocessed, data is fed to an XGBoost model with already set parameters to create predictions.

+    -MLPipelineXGBoostGrid.py:    improved version of MLPipeline.py, as it includes a GridSearchCV that finds the best hyperparameters from a previously selected group for an XGBoost model.

 --> Libraries used:

     -Scikit-learn